 Social media has changed the way politicians communicate with voters.
-Candidates can interact with voters on a more personal level, which has helped them connect and build trust.
+Candidates can interact with voters on a more personal level, which helps connect and build trust.

 Start early and start small